kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/events_searcher.png

 If an organization is selected, the person section should show all the persons of this organization and one of them should be picked up by the user.
+To get from server the current list of persons of an organization, see `Get Persons`_ section.

 The following REST method should be sent to the server.